Team Leader - Mrs C. Hibberd

-The teaching of Languages at Northampton School for Boys is outstanding and the department is staffed by very enthusiastic, experienced linguists.
+The teaching of Languages at Northampton School for Boys is outstanding and the Team is staffed by very enthusiastic, experienced linguists.
 We devise our own Schemes of Work designed to make language learning enjoyable and engaging, whilst developing a strong linguistic foundation in knowledge of grammar.
-We carry out projects including researching areas and traditions of the French, Spanish and German speaking worlds, film analysis and story writing alongside the traditional topic areas of Home and Town, Family, Hobbies, Healthy Living …
+We carry out projects including researching areas and traditions of the French, Spanish and German speaking worlds, film analysis and story writing alongside the traditional topic areas of Home and Town, Family, Hobbies and Healthy Living.

 Students study one of the three languages on offer from Year 7 through to Year 11.
 This gives them the confidence, strategies and tuition they need to excel in their Modern Language learning.
 In Years 7- 10, students will be timetabled with three lessons per week, and four lessons per week in Year 11.

 The vocabulary for all lessons in Year 7-11 is prepared in booklets, so students can refer to this for accurate spellings and vocab learning for weekly tests.
 This is also accessible online through Quizlet.
 The Languages Team uses regular practice of all four skills and we emphasise Speaking as the core skill to provide a platform into developing Writing skills.

 Pathways are set in Year 7 and all students are given information on how to attain their minimum attainment grade in each year.
 All assessments will be graded using the pathway system.

 The VLE has all schemes of work, assessment skills and strategies, vocabulary, Home Learning information and exam specifications.
 Both GCSE and A level are examined using AQA specifications which can be found here: Please Click Here

 Assessments will take place each term and all four skills will be assessed at several points through the year to represent the 25% split in the skills of listening, reading, speaking and writing.